How to access the hidden job market in the GCC

 Your goal isn’t to apply for roles.
 It’s to be discovered for them.

 Sound harsh?
-Good.
-Because once you stop doing what doesn’t work, things can finally start clicking.
+That's fine, the market is harsh - but once you stop doing what doesn’t work, things will start clicking.

 Here’s how to actually get noticed in the hidden job market